If you’re looking for an honest review of the CAMO hidden fastener system, we will discuss our experience using CAMO for our own deck build.

 I was highly impressed with how our deck looked with the CAMO hidden fastener system.
 I never thought I would be able to use a hidden fastener system with pressure treated boards.

-One Year After Installation
+One Year After the Installation

 I will preface everything said below that we have a low deck and even though I dug out 6 inches of soil underneath and put in 3 inches of gravel to help with moisture, but I’m sure we don’t get adequate ventilation underneath as a higher level deck.

-A year after installation, we started noticing the edges of the boards sticking up in different areas of the deck, especially where it got the most sun.
-I believe the difference in moisture levels between the top and bottom of the deck boards, made the boards twist, which caused the screws to lose grip in certain areas.
+I believe the difference in moisture levels between the top and bottom of the deck boards made the boards twist, which caused the screws to lose grip in certain areas.

 Conclusion

 If I lived in a dryer climate or had a deck that was 18 inches off the ground, I wouldn’t hesitate to use CAMO fasteners again.
-Sadly, they just weren’t the best solution for our deck but I believe they have a great system that is very easy to use for homeowners wanting a fastener free looking deck.
+Sadly, they just weren’t the best solution for our deck, but I believe they have a great system that is very easy to use for homeowners wanting a fastener free looking deck.

 Leave a Reply